Elster glaciation

 The Elster glaciation (Elster-Kaltzeit, Elster-Glazial or Elster-Zeit) or, less commonly, the Elsterian glaciation, in the older and popular scientific literature also called the Elster Ice Age (Elster-Eiszeit), is the oldest known ice age that resulted in the large-scale glaciation of North Germany and other parts of Europe.
-It took place approximately 500,000–400,000 years ago.
+It occurred during Marine Isotope Stage 12, approximately 480,000–424,000 years ago, and is equivalent to the Anglian glaciation in Britain.
 It succeeded a long period of rather warmer average temperatures, the Cromerian Complex.
 The Elster was followed by the Holstein interglacial, which was followed Saale glaciation.
 The glacial period is named after the White Elster, a right tributary of the Saale.